Sharath-Lokesh/System-Verilog-Projects/README.md

 Work in Progress

 This repository contains the system-verilog design code for the following projects:
-- D Flip-flop
+- D Flip-Flop
-- JK Flip-flop
+- JK Flip-Flop designed using D Flip-FLop
+- SR Flip-Flop designed using D Flip-FLop